YIZHE12/Math_AI_pre/README.md

 ![](https://i2.wp.com/syncedreview.com/wp-content/uploads/2017/07/fig_4.png?resize=771%2C301&ssl=1)

 Note that the above Eq 19 is the cross entropy.
-Only when P and Q are independent, the above simplication stands as otherwise the term we ignore is not a constant value.

 KL divergence is not symmetric, meaning, D(P||Q) is not equal to D(Q||P).